Bylaws of the United Motorcoach Association, Inc. (revised January 7, 2018)

 D. Application for Membership

-- Application for membership as an active member in the Association shall be made in writing, accompanied by such information as determined appropriate by the Board of Directors from time to time.
+- Application for membership as an active member in the Association shall be made in writing or via electronic application, accompanied by such information as determined appropriate by the Board of Directors from time to time.

-- Application for membership as an associate member in the Association shall be made in writing, accompanied by such information as determined appropriate by the Board of Directors from time to time.
+- Application for membership as an associate member in the Association shall be made in writing or via electronic application, accompanied by such information as determined appropriate by the Board of Directors from time to time.

 - Application for membership in the Association shall be accompanied by the amount of prescribed dues, and constitute an agreement, upon acceptance to membership, to become bound and to abide by the Articles of Incorporation and Bylaws of the Association and to faithfully discharge all duties and obligations imposed thereby on members.